-The Secretariat will organise a teleconference for the Committee to discuss the award applications.
-Aside from this Secretariat organised meeting, chairs will determine how their committee will conduct its deliberations, for example, via email, skype or teleconference.
+The Secretariat will organise a webconference for the committee to discuss the award applications.
+Aside from this Secretariat-organised meeting, chairs will determine how their committee will conduct its deliberations, for example via electronic means.

 In general, Award Committees should attempt to achieve a consensus with respect to the winner to be recommended to Council.
 Where this is not possible, the matter should be resolved by a formal vote.
 In the event of the number of votes for any two candidates being equal, the Chair would exercise a casting vote.
 When a vote is used to decide the outcome of the Committee’s deliberations, the actual distribution of the votes should be recorded in the Chair’s report to Council.